pulecp/dpkg-without-dependencies/README.md

 dpkg-without-dependencies
 =========================

-This ruby script removes dependencies from all installed packages.
+This ruby script removes dependencies from list of all installed packages.